mmkuang/grayclhn.github.io/blog/_posts/2009-08-01-job-market-notes.md

 ### Miscellaneous other points about this stage of the job market:

+* If you are not a native English speaker, you absolutely need to have a classmate who is a native English speaker proofread all of your jobmarket documents.

 * Other academic departments (other than economics; statistics or public policy, for example) may be on a slightly earlier or later schedule than the econ job market.
 Government departments that